 - At least monthly, move sofas and vacuum under them.

-- On ever change-over check behind sofa cushions for lost items.
+- On every change-over check behind sofa cushions for lost items.
 The last thing you want your guest to find is someone else’s rubbish.

 - Make “checking” part of the cleaning routine.
 At least 15 minutes of a cleaner’s duty should be to run through a checklist of what they have done to make sure it is all done.
 It will annoy guests if there isn’t any coffee or milk if you advertise that there is.